zuplo/docs/docs/support.md

 | Email Support         | No        | Yes         | Yes                                     | Yes        |
 | Private Slack Channel | No        | No          | Yes                                     | Yes        |
 | Phone Support         | No        | No          | Yes                                     | Yes        |

+## Email Support

+For customers with email support, you can contact us using one of the follow email addresses:

+- `support@zuplo.com`: Tickets will be responded to as quickly as possible and prioritized based on your support offering.
+- `urgent-support@zuplo.com`: For customers with enterprise support plans, requests sent to this address will receive the highest priority 24x7 support.
+This support email alerts our on call teams and should be used exclusively for business impacting issues.